Amplia-Rischia/clarity-ai-challenge/README.md

 This repository contains my solutions for the coding challenge as part of the application process.
 Below, you'll find instructions on how to use the code snippets for the exercises.

-## Exercise 1: [Batch monitoring]

 ### Description of my approach and assumptions
 - I assume that "CONNECTIONS TO" means that I have to search the target host only in the second host collumn.
 - In case of invalid input provided it is ok to just throw an error and exit
-- No logs file is necessary for the script execution
 - The init_datetime and end_datetime provided as command-line arguments are in the format 'YYYY-MM-DD HH:MM:SS'.
 For this exercise will not be considered the necesity to handle different formats, providng less flexibility to the user.
 - I am assuming UTC as timezone in which the date_time is provided

+## Exercise 1: [Batch monitoring]

 ### Dependencies or prerequisites
-Python installed on your OS
+No external dependencies are needed for this module.
+It utilizes standard Python libraries for file I/O and datetime manipulation.

 ### Running the script
 To use the script with your log file, you can run a command like this in the terminal: